eclipse/microprofile-evolution-process/proposals/0004-FaultTolerance.md

 * Bulkhead: isolate failures in part of the system while the rest part of the system can still function.
 * CircuitBreaker: offer a way of fail fast by automatically failing execution to prevent the system overloading and indefinite wait or timeout by the clients.

 The main design is to separate execution logic from execution.
-The execution can be configured with fault tolerance policies, such as RetryPolicy, fallback, Bulkheader and CircuitBreaker.
+The execution can be configured with fault tolerance policies, such as RetryPolicy, fallback, Bulkhead and CircuitBreaker.

 [Hystrix](https://github.com/Netflix/Hystrix) and [Failsafe](https://github.com/jhalterman/failsafe) are two popular libraries for handling failures.
 This proposal is to define a standard API and approach for applications to follow in order to achieve the fault tolerance.